 1.3 CCCI shall not be responsible for any music synchronization, residual, reuse, rerun or other similar talent and/or rights costs or payments, and all such payments which may become due and payable as a result of CCCI’s proper exploitation or its rights under this agreement shall be paid for solely by Producer, other than performing rights payments that may become payable to the Society of Composers, Authors, and Music Publishers of Canada (SOCAN).

-1.4 Producer grants CCCI a right a right of first negotiation for sixty (60) consecutive calendar days and right of last refusal for fifteen (15) consecutive calendar days following receipt by CCCI of the relevant third party offer to Producer to extend the license of existing episodes of the Program already licensed by CCCI on substantially equal terms and conditions as contained in this License Agreement.
+1.4 Producer grants CCCI a right of first negotiation for sixty (60) consecutive calendar days and right of last refusal for fifteen (15) consecutive calendar days following receipt by CCCI of the relevant third party offer to Producer to extend the license of existing episodes of the Program already licensed by CCCI on substantially equal terms and conditions as contained in this License Agreement.
 In respect of subsequent seasons of the Program or derivative programs (including but not limited to spin-offs, sequels and prequels), Producer grants CCCI a right of first negotiation for sixty (60) consecutive calendar days to license such subsequent or derivative program on substantially equal terms and conditions as contained in this License Agreement.